Shopify/polaris/.changeset/three-plants-smile.md

 '@shopify/polaris': minor
 ---

-Added controlled prop to open the `Tooltip`
+Added the `open` prop to `Tooltip` to support programmatic control of its active state